Photoshop skills: Beginner

 Now, here's the problem: if you try to use a set of styles on a document with a different resolution, the result will be different than what you expected.
 This tutorial will show you how to tackle this issue.

 In the first example I created a new Photoshop document at 300 ppi.
 I added a text layer and applied Shellyn Long's Baltic Sea Glass style; its default settings have been optimized for 72 ppi.
 As you can see in the image on the left, the style details look wrong: the shadow is huge while the bevels look over-exaggerated.

 In order to re-adjust the style settings, so that the details look optimum on the document you are working on, you need to re-scale (upscale or downscale) the style settings by a certain factor (x).
 To find its value, you need to make this simple calculation:

-x = (style resolution) / (document resolution) * 100
+x = (style resolution) / (my document's resolution) * 100

 Choose Layer > Layer Style > Scale Effects from the main menu, or right-click the "fx" button in the layers panel and choose "Scale Effects".

-Enter "24" in the scale field and hit OK.
+Enter "24" in the Scale field and hit OK.

 Now the style effects look great on my 300 ppi document.